Jet (gemstone): Victorian use

-Jet as a gemstone became fashionable during the reign of Queen Victoria.
+Jet as a gemstone became fashionable as mourning jewellery during the reign of Queen Victoria.
 It originally became fashionable in the 1850s after the queen wore a necklace of it as part of mourning dress for Princess Victoria of Saxe-Coburg and Gotha.
 Later the Queen wore Whitby jet as part of her mourning dress while mourning the death of Prince Albert.

 In some jewellery designs of the period jet was combined with cut steel.

 Jet use was at its highest in the early 1870s and from there it declined.
 From above 1000 workers in the trade Whitby was down to 300 by 1884.
 While jet substitutes may have had an impact this appears to have been in a large part due to changes in fashion with Art Nouveau making little use of black jewellery.
 As the numbers fell the remaining manufactures tended to stick with existing styles rather than attempting to adapt to new fashions resulting in demand falling further.
 Making tourist trinkets kept a few jewellers in work, but by the end of World War II only three remained, and the industry died out completely with their deaths.